kunaljain0212/AI-Project/README.md

 - There must not be 4 black cells around a white one.

 The chosen programming language for this project is C++.
 It is the fastest computer language, which makes it great for AI programming projects that are time sensitive.
 It provides faster execution time and has a quicker response time.

+For more details about the project you can checkout this pdf -> [Check this!](https://github.com/kunaljain0212/AI-Project/blob/main/2019IMT052_AI_PROJECT.pdf)